 When it comes to post-menopausal care, not all supplements are created equal.
 Below are some of the more important vitamins for menopause that you should load up on:

-- Vitamin B6 – Vitamin B6 is for the maintenance of adequate GSH/GSSG ratio since health loss during old age is greatly associated with the progressive oxidation of glutathione and other thiolic compounds.
+- Vitamin B6 – Vitamin B6 is for maintaining adequate GSH/GSSG ratio since health loss during old age is greatly associated with the progressive oxidation of glutathione and other thiolic compounds.
 For more information about B vitamins, read our complete post here.

 - Vitamin D – In our blog post, “Don’t Ditch Your Daily Dose of Vitamin D”, we have enumerated a long list of benefits including improved muscle absorption, better cognitive performance, reduced inflammation, restored immune function, and reduced risk of cardiovascular diseases.
 Vitamin D3 coupled with K2 in the form of MK-7 is also especially helpful for bone health.